Absolucy/xenon-ios/README.md

 ![Pairing Notification](res/pairing-notification.png)

 However, this may not always succeed automatically, due to the variety of network and computer setups people have, but this is fine, this is not the only way to pair.
+If so, try the advice given in the [Troubleshooting](#troubleshooting) section.

 # Wait, how do I access my files?